 As for flaws, I can’t really find many.
 There’s some glitches here and there, and I’d like to see less pop-in with far distance objects.
 There’s also quite a lot of bugs with multiplayer.
 While playable, it is the weakest part of the game so far.
 Provided these get fixed in later updates, with the typical content patches to advance the game-state, I find myself being quite happy with Satisfactory.
 It’s available for $30 on the Epic Store and Steam, which is quite a reasonable price tag for the sheer amount of hours you can get in the game, comparable with stuff like Rimworld, Factorio and Kenshi.
 I can’t say it’s perfect, but its a dependable game with a lot to offer.

-- Potential to lose thousands of hours of your life
+Potential to lose thousands of hours of your life” negatives=”Some issues with optimization

 Perhaps in the future, I can provide a full review, but maybe my words on it so far will give you something to think about.